Download and print as a PDF (163kB pdf)

 You can also report side effects directly via the Yellow Card Scheme.

-- Have a bowel disease that makes you more prone to constipation
+- have bowel disease that makes you more likely to be constipated.

 What happens after I start using Emgality?

-When you start using Emgality, you will be offered a 3-month trial:
+When you start using Emgality, you will be offered a three month trial:

 - Month 1: two injections at the same time